 NOTE: Stage 1 of our consultation has now ended.
-Please see Stage 2 of our consulation here.
+Please see latest (Stage 3) here.

 Notice of Intent: communal electricity supply